The Data Lab MSc programme will provide you with:

 View the wide range of courses at 12 Universities throughout Scotland.

 The Data Lab MSc is unique

 The Data Lab MSc differs from other academic courses as it focuses on applying academic knowledge to the world of industry, and developing non-technical skills that are essential to becoming a data scientist.
 Our programme allows you to take the skills you learn in the classroom to solve real life organisational problems and challenges.

-You will take part in an intensive week-long residential training event that brings the whole cohort together to experience design thinking in a data science context.
-You will work with Scottish-based organisations to solve live business problems using real datasets to make a real change for Scotland.
-Find about more about the 2018/19 Innovation Week and the 2019/20 virtual Innovation Week during lock down.
+You will take part in an intensive week-long training event, Innovation Week, that brings the whole cohort together to experience design thinking in a data science context.
+You will work with Scottish-based organisations to solve live business problems using real datasets.

-Placements in Scottish Industry: Students will have the opportunity to complete a paid three-month industrial placement for their dissertation project.
-Through these projects, students get the chance to apply their learnt skills to real life problems and get familiar with the business life.
+Paid industrial placements: Students will have the opportunity to complete a paid three-month industrial placement for their dissertation project.
+Through these projects students gain experience of applying their academic skills to live organisational problems in Scottish organisations.

 Data Talent Scotland: This yearly event brings together employers and students.
 Attended by over 400 people in 2018, the event gives you access to Scottish organisations recruiting data scientists.
 Travel to this event is provided for free for all scholarship students.

-You will join Scotland’s thriving Data Science Community and will be invited to events across the country to learn from leading academics, innovators and business people, and to build a great network for your future career
+Networking: You will join Scotland’s thriving Data Science Community and will be invited to events across the country to learn from leading academics, innovators and business people from all sectors of the Scottish economy.
+This will help you build a great network for your future career.